Analog Summing Mixer

 Harmonic Distortion - The colour factor

-How to hit the analog harmonic distortion ?
+How to hit the analog harmonic distortion on passive side of summing?

-Simply boost up your DAW output Level (master fader) – and you get some “nice” distortion because you’re pushing the summing quite a bit over its nominal level
+Simply boost up your DAW output Level (master fader) – and you get some “nice” distortion because you’re pushing the Passive side of Summing Mixer quite a bit over its nominal level

 Advantages over nominal level